Click2Cloud/Azure-Migrate/assessment/manufacturing-db.md

   <img src="../images/manufacturing-db/application-dependency-databases.png">
 </kbd></p>

-## Steps for Azure Readiness and Total cost of Ownership
+## Steps for Azure Readiness and Total Cost of Ownership

 1. Log in to the azure console, Serach for **Azure Migrate** and click on **Azure Migrate**.